CybersecurityForDemocracy/tiktok-library/README.md

 provided file is NOT checked for validity.
 See tiktok documentation for more info about crafting queries https://developers.tiktok.com/doc/research-api-get-started/

-You can use the `print-query` to create a starting point.
+You can use the `print-query` command to create a starting point.
 For example if you wanted to match videos about shoes with more specific search criteria you could create a base onto which you would build with something like:
 ```